 - a.
 A student may make up and receive a recorded grade for work missed due to a lawful absence or field trip attendance.
-Students returning from lawful absences or field trips will have an equal number of days to complete make up work. - b.
+Students returning from lawful absences or field trips will have the number of days equal to the number of days lawfully absent to complete the make-up work. - b.
 A student may make up work but will not receive a recorded grade for work missed due to an unlawful absence. - c.
-For course content grades, students may redo make up work assignments to demonstrate a satisfactory level of mastery at a minimum. - 6.
-Prompt feedback is essential for developing student understanding.
-The grading and return of student work will occur within three weeks, in class or in the learning management system.
+For course content grades, students may redo make up work assignments to demonstrate a satisfactory level of mastery at a minimum. - d.
+For SY21-22 only, students who were able to participate in instruction during COVID-19 related quarantine will have the number of days equal to the number of days in quarantine to complete the make-up work.

-7. Student grades may not be subject to a reduction for lateness to class, absence, behavior or disciplinary action.
+- 6. Prompt feedback is essential for developing student understanding.
+The grading and return of student work will occur within three weeks, in class or in the learning management system. - 7.
+Student grades may not be subject to a reduction for lateness to class, absence, behavior or disciplinary action.
 Such actions could impact the final grade, however, in an indirect manner because of missed work and incomplete assignments.